 Racing sled dogs are hooked in pairs in individual harnesses.
-The tuglines are attached to a central line.
+The tug lines are attached to a central line.
 Each dog is also kept in position by necklines attached to their collars.
 Although 14 dogs are the preferred number, there can be as many as 22 pulling a sled.
 Dogs can be removed during the race, but their numbers cannot be added.
-The International Federation of Sleddog Sports (IFSS) is the world governing body in charge of managing the sport.
-The objectives include further development with current members and potential new members, maintaining the integrity of the sport, educating members and the general public on safeguarding the environment and proper treatment of the dogs.
+The International Federation of Sleddog Sports (IFSS) is the world governing body.
+The objectives include further development with current members and potential new members, maintaining the integrity of the sport, educating members and the public on safeguarding the environment and proper treatment of dogs.
 IFSS was formed in 1985 and oversaw their first World Championship on snow in 1990 and on dryland in 2002.
-Today the federation is based in Brussels and continues to build on the growing popularity of sled dog sports among participants and spectators alike.